Easy Coffee Bath Bombs Recipe

 Coffee Bath Bombs

-Here at Ruffles and Rain Boots, I love sharing easy, skin-safe bath bomb recipes.
-Not just for myself, but for the kids, too.
-If you’ve never made your own, they’re easy, fun, and the time in the bath or shower with the fizzy?
-Priceless.
+Here at Ruffles and Rain Boots, I love sharing easy, skin-safe handmade bath bomb recipes.
+I make them for myself, the kids, and friends and family because I can control the ingredients.

 Tips to Make this Coffee Bath Bomb Recipe

 - Mold this recipe in any flat-backed design so they will be safe for use as coffee shower fizzies, too.
-I love using the extra mix for this.
+I love using the extra mix for this and you can use adorable silicone pans with fun shapes.

-- If your bombs tend to crumble, see this article on trouble-shooting bath bombs and shower fizzies to find out your options to remake them.
+- If this is your first set of DIY bath bombs, see this article on trouble-shooting bath bombs and shower fizzies.

-- Let the espresso bath bombs dry for at least 24 hours to get the most fizz.
-Plus, if there’s a little mix-up in your mix and it is wetter than needed, drying bath bombs will usually work that out.
+- Let the espresso bath bombs dry for at least 24 hours to get the most fizz, and 36 hours if you’re in a high humidity area or it is raining.

-- To keep your bath bombs at top-peak-fizzy-potential, store them in an air-tight container in your bathroom.
+- To keep your bath bombs at their “top fizz” potential, store them in an air-tight container in your bathroom.

 Coffee Bath Bombs